Bernard Meninsky: World War I

 In the summer of 1914 Meninsky's work was exhibited in the 'Jewish Section' of 'Twentieth-Century Art: A Review of Modern Movements' at the Whitechapel Art Gallery in London's East End.
 During World War I Meninsky exhibited with the New English Art Club, the Friday Club and, from November 1916, with the London Group – an organisation that he would be associated with throughout his career.

 In the first quarter of 1918 he married Margaret ('Peggy') O'Connor in Marylebone Register Office, and their son David was born later that year.

 Meninsky had enlisted as a private in the Royal Fusiliers in January 1918, and worked in a clerical capacity in the regiment.
 He applied to be a war artist under the scheme run by the British War Memorials Committee (BWMC), and was released from military duties for an initial four-month period from May 1918.
 He was discharged from military service in August 1918, due to neurasthenia.
 Meninsky completed The Arrival of a Leave Train, Victoria Station, 1918 and at least five other related works before the end of 1918, all of which are now in the Imperial War Museum collection.
-The Arrival of a Leave Train, Victoria Station, 1918 wes included in the major exhibition of war art held at the National Gallery, London, in late 1919 and early 1920.
+The Arrival of a Leave Train, Victoria Station, 1918 was included in the major exhibition of war art held at the National Gallery, London, in late 1919 and early 1920.